ivLoneas/pos-taggers-benchmark/README.md

 | 5 | **TreeTagger (English)** | 3.2.3 | A probabilistic decision-tree-based PoS tagger designed for linguistic research; non-commercial license. |
 | 6 | **spaCy** (`en_core_web_sm`) | 3.8.0 | An efficient CNN-based NLP pipeline optimized for production and real-time tagging. |

-> ⚠️ **Licensing note:** TreeTagger is distributed under a **non-commercial license** and is **not included** in this repository.
-> Users wishing to reproduce its results must download it separately from its [official source](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) and comply with its original license terms.

 Only models that support **XPOS tagging** were included in this benchmark.

 ---